alexbettelli/SE2-Group7-Participium/README.md

 - `NewEmployeeForm` (in `NewEmployeeFrom.jsx`):

-  - **Scope**: Form di creazione per un nuovo employee
+  - **Scope**: Creation form for a new employee in the admin page

 - `UnassignedEmployeeList` (in `EmployeeList.jsx`):
-  - **Scope**: Show to the admin list of all assignable employees and allow assignement
+  - **Scope**: Shows to the admin list of all assignable employees and allow assignement

 ## Admin user